Where our opinions, Burner culture, and Burning Man come together

 How many people at Burning Man like the music coming from the art cars and big camps?
 Half?
 More than half?
 Personally I would say 95%+, YMMV.
 If you didn’t like that sort of music, Burning Man would be an oddly uncomfortable place to spend a week’s vacation time.

 Count the crowds, and look where they are.
-A lot of crowds, all over the Playa, almost always around music.
+A lot of crowds, all over the Playa, almost always around music, they always make sure to use the best speakers, you can get more Info about them on soundmoz.com.
 It is clear that electronic music is what made Burning Man so popular, and if the Ten Principles mean anything at all, it means we should welcome people who come to enjoy that aspect of Burner culture at least as much as we welcome anyone else.
 Not try to shun and shame those who made Burning Man what it is, out of some weird ideal of “what a Burner should be” – presumably some sort of submissive, compliant, social justice virtue signalling volunteer freak.
 Burning Man was HUGE before the Ten Principles were thought up.

 Anyone who follows Burningman culture year-round probably stumbled across a recent article titled “Burning Man’s Culture Is In Danger – Tales from the Global Leadership Conference.”
 The wildly popular article at burn.life prominently featured a picture of ne’er do well young party bros in unfortunate festival attire, with the caption “Ultimately, the worst case scenario is that we end up with an event dominated by idiots like this (not sure where this was taken or who took it, but it’s not at BM….yet.)”